-- 1. Assume chudan no kamae. - 2.
+- 1. Assume and maintain chudan no kamae. - 2.
 Starting with your right foot take three steps forward. - 3.
 Shidachi begins to raise his kensen up into chudan. - 4.
 In an attempt to control shidachi press your kensen down before shidachi assumes chudan. - 5.
 Unable to stop shidachi, step back on your right foot and assume hidari jodan attempting to regain control. - 6.
 In response to the shidachi's pressure step back on your left foot foregoing jodan and assume chudan. - 7.
-After verifying ai-chudan step forward on your right foot and with strong kiai attack shidachi 7.
-Parry uchidachi's kote strike. with small kote. - 8.
+After verifying ai-chudan step forward on your right foot and 7.
+Parry uchidachi's kote strike. with strong kiai attack shidachi with small kote. - 8.
 After shidachi's parry they counter with small kote.
 Keep your bokuto at kote level. - 9.
 Drop your kensen to gedan, take a step to the diagonal back left.
 Shidachi exerts zanshin.
 Turn your hands to the left slightly to angle your blade toward shidachi.

-- 1. From chudan assume gedan no kamae. - 2.
+- 1. From chudan assume gedan no kamae17. - 2.
 Starting with your right foot take three steps forward. - 3.
 Raise your kensen to chudan. - 4.
 Uchidachi attempts to assert control by pressing his kensen down.
-Continue to pressure him by ignoring his attempt and assume chudan. - 5.
+Continue to pressure him by ignoring this attempt and assume chudan. - 5.
 Uchidachi attempts to assert control with hidari jodan.
 With your right foot immediately step forward powerfully aiming your kensen at his left kote (seigan). - 6.
 Due to the threat of your kensen uchidachi forgoes jodan and retreats into chudan.
-Assume ai-chudan.

-- Step diagonally back/left. - Use the right shinogi to perform suriage waza. - 8.
-Immediately after the suriage waza with strong kiai step forward and strike small kote. - 9.
+Assume ai-chudan. - - Take a small step to the left with your left foot. - Use the right shinogi to perform suriage waza. - 8.
+Immediately after the suriage waza with strong kiai step forward with the right foot and strike small kote. - 9.
 Inhibit the uchidachi from escaping with zanshin.
 Direct your kensen toward uchidachi's eyes and step forward on your left foot.
 As you finish your step assume a strong hidari jodan.